Adam Piccolotti

-Adam Piccolotti (born August 23, 1988) is an American mixed martial artist currently competing in Bellator's Lightweight division.
+Adam Piccolotti (born August 23, 1988) is an American mixed martial artist who competed in the Lightweight division of Bellator MMA, and later the Professional Fighters League (PFL) and is currently retired.

 Background

 Born and raised in Half Moon Bay, California, Piccolotti competed in wrestling, baseball, and track and field at Half Moon Bay High School.
-In wrestling, he was a league champion and state tournament qualifier.
-Piccolotti also holds an accomplished background competing in Brazilian jiu-jitsu.
+He has an older brother.
+He started wrestling in the sixth grade, and was a league champion and state tournament qualifier.
+During the senior year of high school, he started training Brazilian jiu-jitsu and holds an accomplished background in the discipline.
+Gradually he picked up also kickboxing and striking, which eventually led him to mixed martial arts.

 Mixed martial arts career

 Early career

-Piccolotti made his professional MMA debut in November 2013 after a 2-0 amateur career.
+Piccolotti made his professional MMA debut in November 2013 after a 4–0 amateur career.
 He competed exclusively in Dragon House, a promotion based in the San Francisco Bay Area, for the first year of his career.

 After compiling an undefeated record of 4–0, Piccolotti signed with Bellator.

 Bellator MMA

 Piccolotti made promotional debut against Andrew Ramm at Bellator 133 on February 13, 2015.
 The bout took place at a catchweight of 160 lbs.
 He won the fight via unanimous decision.

 In his next bout, Piccolotti met Salvador Becerra at the inaugural "Dynamite" event, Bellator MMA & Glory: Dynamite 1, on September 19, 2015.
 He won the fight via neck crank submission in the second round.

 Piccolotti faced Mario Soto on December 4, 2015, at Bellator 147.
 He won the fight via submission, due to a rear-naked choke, in the second round.

 Piccolotti was scheduled to face Jordan Parsons at Bellator 154 on May 14, 2016.
 This bout did not occur, however, as Parsons was struck in a hit-and-run incident and ultimately succumbed to his injuries.
 Piccolotti instead faced Ray Wood and won the fight via submission in the first round.
 In his post-fight interview, Piccolotti dedicated the victory to Parsons.

 In his highest profile fight in the promotion at the time, Piccolotti faced Brandon Girtz at Bellator 165 on November 19, 2016.
 He won the bout by unanimous decision.

 Piccolotti faced Goiti Yamauchi at Bellator 183 on September 23, 2017.
 He lost the bout via rear-naked choke submission in the first round.